-1 - January 22, 2010- What is the linear model for?
+1 - January 24, 2011- What is the linear model for?

-Reminder: Bring laptops if you have them.
-Those bringing laptops should have R installed and be able to access the net.

-Topics: Review of the bivariate linear model; Linear model as description using smoothed conditional means; Uses of the the linear model (description, forecasting, statistical inference, causal inference); Dummy variables; Differences of means; Predicted values; Residuals; Linearity assessment.

-Read: Henceforth, "" means "recommended" or "other useful" reading.
+- Reminder: Bring laptops if you have them.
+Those bringing laptops should have R installed or be able to access their Rstudio accounts and be able to access the net. - Topics: Review of the bivariate linear model; Linear model as description using smoothed conditional means; Uses of the the linear model (description, forecasting, statistical inference, causal inference); Dummy variables; Differences of means; Predicted values; Residuals; Linearity assessment. - Read: Henceforth, "" means "recommended" or "other useful" reading.
 The readings not marked with "" are required.

-Fox, 2008a, Chapters 1,2,5.1 Berk, 2008, Pages 1-88 Berk, 2004, Chapter 1-3
+Fox, 2008a, Chapters 1,2,5.1

+Berk, 2008, Pages 1-88

+Berk, 2004, Chapter 1-3